-The proposed mill levy override would generate roughly $18 million for PSD every year, beginning in the 2019-2020 budget year.
-It would cost residential property owners less than $3 more per month for every $100,000 of assessed property value.
+The mill levy override generates roughly $18 million for PSD every year, beginning in the 2019-2020 budget year.
+It costs residential property owners less than $3 more per month for every $100,000 of assessed property value.

-For someone who owns a home assessed at $400,000, this would mean an increase of approximately $137 a year.
+For someone who owns a home assessed at $400,000, this means an increase of approximately $137 a year.

 Find your home’s assessed value on the Larmer County website.